 - 100 lumens: Approximate brightness of a big, old, 3xD-cell flashlight.

 - 300 lumens: A good brightness for an all-purpose flashlight.

 - 800 lumens: A 60-watt tungsten household lightbulb.

 - 1000 lumens: Similar to a car headlight.

-Power levels and modes: Many quality flashlights have several power levels.
+Many quality flashlights have several power levels.
 Some have “turbo” modes for temporary maximum brightness.
-Variable levels give you some control over the run time.
+Variable levels give you some control over the run-time.

-Many lights have a “moonlight” setting that extends run time to up to several days, although you won’t be able to see much at this setting.
+Many lights have a “moonlight” setting that extends run-time up to several days, although you won’t be able to see much using this setting.
 At a higher brightness level, your light may last for 30 to 40 hours.
 On the highest setting, the batteries may last only 1 to 2 hours.

 - Throwaway: While most environmentally conscious people use rechargeable batteries, disposable types are still commonly used.
 The most common, readily available, throwaway batteries types are AAA or AA.
 CR123 types are another common choice, but they are more expensive and can be difficult to find.
 The advantage of a CR123 type battery is higher voltage output in a smaller size, providing for bright flashlights in a small size.
 With the advent of better batteries and efficient LED bulbs, larger flashlights using C and D-cell batteries are losing popularity.